add-harris/oxo_2_pkg/README.md

     --help     :  show help options
 ```

-To see these at any point run `oxo --help`
+To see these at any point run `oxo-2 --help`

 #### troubleshooting

-try `which oxo`
+try `which oxo-2`

-This should print something like `/Users/your.username/Library/Python/3.7/bin/oxo`
+This should print something like `/Users/your.username/Library/Python/2.7/bin/oxo-2`

-If not find the equivalent location in your filesystem (where pip installs applications to), check that `oxo` binary file is present, & add the location to your PATH.
+If not find the equivalent location in your filesystem (where pip installs applications to), check that `oxo-2` binary file is present, & add the location to your PATH.

 # Tests

 from project home directory run

-`python3 -m unittest test.test_methods.TestMethods`
+`python -m unittest test.test_methods.TestMethods`

 # Build